bcgov/indy-tails-server/README.md

 ## Tests

 There is a suite of integration tests that test some assumptions about the environment like the type of mounted file system and the ledger that is being connected to.
+For running these tests a local von-network needs to be running and the seed `00000000000000000000000000000000` needs to be registered with Endorser role on the von-network.
 From the docker directory, run `./manage test`.

 ## Additional Notes